codingforpleasure/customized-workspace/Ubuntu/useful-resources/transformer.md

 </p>

-then we pick only the words that appear in the current input text.
+then we pick only the words that appear in the current input text. get fed into the transformer the cprresponding indices.

 ## Types of Attention
 ### Encode-Decoder Attention